HDTian/DRMR/README.md

 ```
 The function `Stratify()` will return the individual stratification index.
 The function `getSummaryInf()` will provide summary information based on the stratified result.

 Note that the naive and residual stratification can be regarded as special scenarios of the DR stratification.
-Hence, you may prefer to use only the DR method..
+Hence, you may prefer to use only the DR method.

 For naive stratification, it is equivalent to applying DR with one pre-stratum:
 ```R